 What other important forms need to be turned it before the start of school?
 The student needs to complete the blue FERPA form, which allows us to talk to any authorized party listed on the form about the tuition account and payment arrangements.
 The student also needs to sign the Federal Title IV Authorization form.
 This form allows us to use federal aid monies to pay for miscellaneous fees other than tuition and board, and also allows us to hold any refunds on the student account if that is what is desired.

 Can my parents/guardians check my balance?
 You can give your parents/guardians access to your account via the self-service portal.
+Under self-service, the student will click on My Profile, and Shared Access.
+There, they will invite the user.
+There are a number of options available to share, including but not limited to: tuition balance, financial aid and grade reports.
 We also currently send out monthly statements to the student’s home address.
-We ask that you review these statements to verify that all the charges are correct and that all the payments and aid that have been deducted match up to what appears on your payment calculation worksheet.
+We ask that you review these statements to verify that all the charges and aid are correct.

 What if the student account is overpaid after all the aid has been received?
 If the student account indicates a credit balance, a refund will be issued once the student requests it.
-A form is available on the student portal to request the refund.
+A form is available on the self-service portal to request the refund.
 Refunds will be issued weekly and are submitted to ECSI for processing.
-Refunds are disbursed by prepaid card, direct deposit or paper check.
-Every student will need to enroll in one of the three options before making a refund request.
+Refunds are disbursed by Direct Deposit of Paper Check.
+Every student will need to enroll in one of these options before making a refund request.
 If the enrollment information is not received, refunds will be sent in the form of a paper check and mailed to the home address on file.

 How can I access cash on campus?
 A Huntington Bank ATM is located in the Hoover Price Campus Center.
 Mount Union’s cashier’s office is also open Monday-Friday, 8:30 a.m. to 4:30 p.m. on the second floor of Beeghly Hall.
 Personal checks may be cashed up to a limit of $50.
 If you have a personal check in excess of this amount, the cashier can make arrangements to cash your check with a local bank.
 Student paychecks will fall under this limit also.
 Cash will be given up to $50 while the remainder can be applied to the student's outstanding account.
 Local banks include Huntington Bank, Charter One, Key Bank and Chase Bank.